GameAnalytics/current/README.md

 `priv/aws_credentials_term.template`), you can run the test suite.
 Tables will be created under your account.

-To run all tests use `rebar eunit`
+To run all tests use `rebar eunit`.
+You might want to export Travis env variable first to use test AWS credentials:
+`export TRAVIS=true`.

 [jiffy]: https://github.com/davisp/jiffy